 Well nothing earth shattering above but perhaps one of these might be something useful to you.

 Update: In 2019 I switched to Luminar for my post processing and also trying to shoot everything in raw format.
-Luminar offers some nice editing but as far as raw to jpeg development I have found software called Silkypix gives a notably better looking jpeg but lacking some of Luminars features.
+Luminar offers some nice editing but as far as raw to jpeg development I have found software called Silkypix gives a better results and may switch to that.

 I also have started using a external large monitor with which I can more easily see issues that need to be corrected that were undetectable to my eyes on the smaller laptop screen.